nclarius/pyPL/README.md

 ### Specify input and view output
 Documentation on how to enter formulas, structures and input files can be found in `pyPL/doc/parser.md`.
 Generated output files are stored in `pyPL/output`.
+Information on some of the buttons and options are shown as tooltips on mouse hover.

 ### Troubleshooting
 For troubleshooting information, see `pyPL/doc/troubleshooting.md`.